GauthamYerroju/GauthamYerroju.github.io/_posts/2020-12-31-media-review-structure.md

   - And maybe a slew of other things I notice.
 - TLDR

-## Backlog
+## Thoughts on some recent Anime I watched

-These are fresh in memory:
+These are recent anie fresh in my memory.

-### Magi
+### Magi: The Labyrinth of Magic

 TLDR: Surprisingly good.
-Animation seems bad in thebeginning but has great themes, decent world building and interesting chracters.
+Animation seems bad in the beginning but it's really just the art style.
+Has great themes, good world building and interesting chracters.
+Serviceable sound track, intelligent execution of a good theme, but keeps enough of the tropes to make it familiar to the mainstream anime consumer without over-doing them.

 ### Attack on Titan